Lower School Curriculum

-Throughout their time in the Lower School, girls will develop musical skills through playing cooperative games, singing, listening, moving, improvising, reading and writing music.
-Percussion instruments including glockenspiels and xylophones are used across all grade levels to reinforce rhythmic and melodic understanding.
+Throughout their time in the Lower School, students will develop musical skills through playing cooperative games, singing, listening, moving, improvising, and reading and writing music.
 Each year, students have opportunities to perform in concerts as well as in interdisciplinary presentations.

 Drama in the Lower School provides students the opportunity to cultivate creativity, express their learning through performance, and develop skills such as empathy and confidence while deepening their connection to each other and the world around them.
 Students get experience with various art forms including puppetry, stop-motion animation and playmaking.

-In Kindergarten, through puppetry and role-playing, girls develop social-emotional skills such as conflict resolution and communication.
-In Class 1, they use stories as a jumping off point for their exploration, which allows each student to consider, examine, and embrace attitudes that differ from their own.
-Community, communication and choices and consequences are at the core of the Drama work in Kindergarten and Class 1.
+In Kindergarten and Class 1, students build their social emotional and expressive skills through puppetry and role-play.
+Students use stories as a jumping off point for their exploration, which allows each student to consider, examine, and embrace attitudes that differ from their own.
+Within the safety of a story, students build fluency, empathy, and their sense of narrative structure.

-The Lower School art studio is filled with excitement, collaboration and experimentation.
-The art program introduces each girl to a wide range of artistic methods and materials.
-Throughout Lower School, students are introduced to artistic concepts expanding on their understanding of methods and materials, and challenging their ability to think and create visually.
+Throughout Lower School, students are introduced to artistic concepts to expand on their understanding of methods and materials, and challenge their ability to think and create visually.
 They learn about sculpture, construction, basic printmaking and painting among a wide variety of media and visual concepts.
-Classes are intentionally designed to integrate with several subjects such as library, math, science, social studies and technology.
-As students progress through lower school, they strengthen their artistic skills while exploring new mediums.
-Units address Priority Learning Outcomes which identify art skills and knowledge that a student will have as she moves on to the Middle School.
+Classes are intentionally designed to integrate with several subjects such as library, Spanish, science, and social studies.
+As students progress through Lower School, they strengthen their artistic skills while exploring new mediums.